django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Generate sessions as others

-### Your task (#5)
+### Your task (#6)

 * Use Django to parse the cookie data for your session.
 * Pick a user that isn't you!
 * Log in as them!
-* **Check your learning**: Send a private message to Jacinda, William, or a team member who's already finished explaining why were you able to generate session data that the server trusted.
+* **Check your learning**: Send a private message to Jacinda or a team member who's already finished this task explaining why were you able to generate session data that the server trusted.
 * More details on _how_ on the next slide.

 ---